SMTG-Bham/doped/docs/index.rst

 - `Guide to Understanding Formation Energy / Transition Level Diagrams – Gorai <https://3d-materials-lab.gitbook.io/3dmaterialslab-tutorials/defects/interpreting-defect-and-energy-level-diagrams>`__
 - `Defect Structure Searching – Mosquera-Lois et al. <https://doi.org/10.1038/s41524-023-00973-1>`__
 - `Free Energies of Defects – Mosquera-Lois et al. <https://doi.org/10.1039/D3CS00432E>`__
-- `DeepWiki Code Overview & Workflow <https://deepwiki.com/SMTG-Bham/doped/1-overview>`__
+- |DeepWiki|

 ..
 TODO: Update Guidelines perspective link when published

 ``ShakeNBreak``
 ================
-As shown in the tutorials, it is highly recommended to use the `ShakeNBreak`_ approach when calculating point defects in solids, to ensure you have identified the ground-state structures of your defects.
+As shown in the tutorials, it is highly recommended to use the |ShakeNBreak| approach when calculating point defects in solids, to ensure you have identified the ground-state structures of your defects.
 As detailed in the `theory paper`_, skipping this step can result in drastically incorrect formation energies, transition levels, carrier capture (basically any property associated with defects).
-This approach is followed in the :ref:`tutorials <Tutorials>`, with a more in-depth explanation and tutorial given on the
+This approach is followed in the :ref:`tutorials <Tutorials>`, with a more in-depth explanation and tutorial given on the |ShakeNBreakDocs|.
-`ShakeNBreak`_ docs.

 .. _theory paper: https://www.nature.com/articles/s41524-023-00973-1